|NET WORTH||$40 MILLION|

 Born in Baton Rouge, Louisiana, Beckham played college football at LSU and was drafted by the New York Giants in the first round of the 2014 NFL Draft.
 Since joining the NFL, Beckham has been one of the most popular players but has been scrutinized by the media for his personal conduct.

 Beckham became the first player to record more than 75 receptions, 1,100 yards, and ten touchdowns in a rookie season, breaking the rookie record for the most average receiving yards per game.

 According to our analysis, Odell Beckham Jr. net worth in 2023 is $40 million.
 His annual NFL salary is $15 million.
 At Louisiana State University, OBJ played college football and was coached by the New York Giants in 2014.

 During his five seasons with the Giants, Odell broke several league and franchise records.
 In 2016, Beckham became the fastest player in NFL history to win both 4,000 career receiving yards and 200 career receptions.

 Odell Beckham Jr. was born November 5, 1992, to Heather Van Norman, and Odell Beckham Sr. in Baton Rouge, Louisiana, USA.
 His parents were successful athletes of their time.

 His stepfather, Derek Mills, was also a sportsman.
 Odell Beckham Jr. is The eldest of three children.
-He has a younger brother, Kordell, and a sister, Jasmine.
+He has two siblings younger brother Kordell, and a sister, Jasmine.

 His parents’ close association with sports and the athletic vibes at home forced young Odell to pursue a career in sports.
 His father was at LSU, where he was running.
 While his mother, also at LSU, was a famous track runner.